vaclavhanzl/prak/README.md

 chmod +x Downloads/Mambaforge-MacOSX-x86_64.sh
 Downloads/Mambaforge-MacOSX-x86_64.sh
 ```
 Answer a few questions (likely **yes** or just Enter but you must explicitly type **yes** where needed).
-Then QUIT TERMINAL COMPLETELY and run it again.
+If the licence agreement is too long to show, press spacebar untill you reach the end, then agree (yes).
+After installing mambaforge successfully, QUIT TERMINAL COMPLETELY and run it again.
 The prompt will now start with "(base)" and you can install python packages we need:
 ```
 mamba install pytorch torchaudio -c pytorch
 ```